openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 ### Synchronous Mode

-You can use the `ov::InferRequest::infer`, which blocks the application execution, to infer a model in the synchronous mode:
+You can use `ov::InferRequest::infer`, which blocks the application execution, to infer a model in the synchronous mode:

 @sphinxtabset